-5.11.7 Selections
+5.12.6 Selections

-Most operations working on a single project (e.g. Project.clear or Project.on) have two optional parameters only and except of type Project.Selection.t.
-These parameters allow to specify which internal states the operation applies on:
+Most operations working on a single project (e.g. Project.clear or Project.on) have an optional parameter selection of type State\selection.t.
+This parameter allows the developer to specify on which states the operation applies.
+A selection is a set of states which allows the developer to consistently handle state dependencies.